A: Another great and potentially controversial question!

 This isn't new.
 What is extremely interesting to me is that, despite the claims of some that the divide is not that wide between Rome and Protestantism, the official teaching of the Catechism of the Catholic Church teaches the opposite.

 First, the Church is catholic because Christ is present in her.
 "Where there is Christ Jesus, there is the Catholic Church."
 In her subsists the fullness of Christ's body united with its head; this implies that she receives from him "the fullness of the means of salvation" which he has willed: correct and complete confession of faith, full sacramental life, and ordained ministry in apostolic succession.
 The Church was, in this fundamental sense, catholic on the day of Pentecost and will always be so until the day of the Parousia.
-(Paragraph 830, italics added for emphasis)
+(Paragraph 830, underline added)

 According to the Catechism of the Roman Catholic Church, it is the Roman Catholic Church that is the Church.
 If this identification is true, then to be included in “the Church” you must be a part of the “Roman Catholic Church,” in order to have the “correct and complete confession of faith, full sacramental life, and ordained ministry in apostolic succession.”